 7 Days a Week

 Paw Prints Pet Adoption Center at Carriage Crossing hours:

 (At the bottom of this web page are 2 links that will take you to the adoption process page or will take you to Pet Finder where you can look at pictures of pets available for adoption or view pets that are still waiting to be reclaimed by their owners.)

 Dogs will be held at the Collierville Animal Shelter for a holding period of three (3) days and will be temperatment tested, health checked and assessed for adoptability.
 Animals not meeting the adoption criteria are subject to humane euthanasia.

 Dogs & Cats will only be accepted from Citizens who live in the Town of Collierville, unless approved by Animal Services Director.
 Employees will verify proper identification before accepting a dog or cat into the Shelter.
 Designated forms are to be properly completed when the animal is accepted into the shelter.

-A fee of $25 is charged to individuals surrending their dogs and cats to the shelter.
+There is an $85 adoption fee and a fee of $25 is charged to individuals surrending their dogs and cats to the shelter.